juananmonte/juananmonte/README.md

 I am currently expanding my knowledge on ***Recommendations systems, MLOPS, LLMs, Ultralytics and Databricks**

-You can reach me on LinkedIn: (linkedin.com/in/juanmontenegro795) for questions about my work or job related opportunities.
+You can reach me on LinkedIn: (linkedin.com/in/juanmontenegro795) or download my cv (both in english or spanish) if you have more questions about my work or job related opportunities.

 ### :office: Job Experience